How to raise capital without a pitch deck? How would you raise the funding you need for the company?

 Venture Capital Firms

-When most people mention startup fundraising it is VC money that immediately springs to mind.
-Venture Capital firms are where the big famous startup capital often comes from, but not exclusively.
+When most people mention startup fundraising it is VC money that immediately springs to mind. are where the big famous startup capital often comes from, but not exclusively.

 VCs are going to want a pitch deck.
 Even if you know a partner at the firm very well, or you are getting unsolicited inbound interest, they are going to want to see your deck.